Uniswap/the-compact-indexer/README.md

 - Account-specific balances for each resource lock

 #### Get all registered compacts with their associated claims
+> Note: This query has not been tested as there is not yet relevant data to index.

 ```graphql
 query {
   registered_compacts {